gSchool/ada-pre-course/07-installfest/00-installfest/00-installfest.md

 ## Good Idea - Disable SmartQuotes

 The curly quotations that Microsoft Word and other applications can add can be problematic when you copy and paste code into editors.
+You can compare “ ”  with " ".
+Ruby and most programming languages do not handle the curly quotations that MS word and other applications add.

 However you can **turn them off**.

 1. First go to System Preferences
   ![Find system preferences](images/find-system-preferences.png)